 Top Featured Image Credit: This is what happens when you search for open licensed images with keywords “dog” and “catfish”- the interwebz doth provide bizarrely again, thank you for this flickr photo by editrixie http://flickr.com/photos/editrixie/10511841036 shared under a Creative Commons (BY-ND) license

-The post "The Latest Poop on CatfishBook and CatfishedIn" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2016/01/catfishbook-and-catfishedin/) on January 25, 2016.
+The post "The Latest Poop on CatfishBook and CatfishedIn" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2016/01/catfishbook-and-catfishedin/) on January 25, 2016.